dietotter/cpp-learning/conspect.md

 - **Early binding** (or *static binding*) means the compiler (or linker) is able to directly associate the identifier name (function or variable name) with a machine address.
 Direct function calls are resolved as early binding.
 When compiler/linker encounters a function call, it replaces it with machine language instruction that tells CPU to jump to that function's address
 - **Late binding** (or *dynamic binding*) is when it's not possible to know which function will be called until runtime (e.g., function pointers, which then are called via indirect function calls)
 - Late binding is slightly less efficient, because the program has to read the address held in pointer first and then jump to that address, but also more flexible

+### The virtual table
+- **Virtual table** (*vtable*) is a lookup table of functions used to resolve function calls in a dynamic/late binding manner
+- [Full explanation](https://www.learncpp.com/cpp-tutorial/the-virtual-table/) on how virtual functions are implemented
+- Performance costs:
+    - Any class that uses virtual functions has a `*__vptr`, and thus each object of that class will be bigger by one pointer
+    - For virtual functions, we have to do 3 operations to find the function to call, as opposed to 2 operations for a normal indirect function call, or one operation for a direct function call

+## Pure virtual functions, abstract base classes, interface classes
+- **Pure virtual function** (or **abstract function**) - has no body at all, acts as placeholder that is meant to be redefined by derived classes.
+Example:

+`class Base { public: virtual int getValue() const = 0; };`
+- Consequences of using pure virtual function:
+    - Any class with one or more pure virtual functions becomes an **abstract base class**, which means that it can not be instantiated
+    - Any derived class must define a body for this function, or that derived class will be considered an abstract base class as well
+- For example, see `conspect/src/virtual-functions/pure-virtual-functions.cpp`
+- Pure virtual function can have a body:

+`class Animal { public: virtual const char* speak() const = 0; };`

+`const char* Animal::speak() const { return "buzz"; }`

+The function is still pure virtual, even though it has a body.
+This can be useful if the derived class is fine with default implementation, so we can override the function by simply calling the base class implementation directly:

+`class Dragonfly : public Animal { public: const char* speak() const override { return Animal::speak(); } };`
+- **Interface class** is a class that has no member variables, and where all of the functions are pure virtual.
+Useful when we want to define the functionality that derived classes must implement, but leave the implementation details entirely up to derived class.
+- Are often named beginning with an I: `class IErrorLog`.
+See full example: `conspect/src/virtual-functions/interfaces.cpp`
+- Abstract classes still have virtual tables.
+The virtual table entry for a pure virtual function will generally either contain a null pointer, or point to a generic function that prints an error (sometimes this function is named `__purecall`) if no override is provided.

+## Virtual base classes
+- If we have a diamond problem (see `conspect/images/diamond-problem.gif`):

+        class PoweredDevice{};
+        class Scanner: public PoweredDevice {};
+        class Printer: public PoweredDevice {};
+        class Copier: public Scanner, public Printer {};

+    We end up with two copies of the PoweredDevice class - one from `Printer`, one from `Scanner` (structure: see `conspect/images/diamond-problem-structure.gif`).
+While this is often desired, some times we may want to have only one copy of `PoweredDevice` to be shared by `Scanner` and `Printer`
+- To share a base class, simply insert the `virtual` keyword in the inheritance list of the derived class.
+This creates a **virtual base class**, which means there is only one base object.
+The base object is shared between all objects in the inheritance tree and it is only constructed once.
+Example: see `conspect/src/virtual-functions/virtual-base-class.cpp`.
+Because *Scanner* and *Printer* share a *PoweredDevice* base class, *Copier* constructor is responsible for creating *PoweredDevice*.
+- Notes on virtual base classes:
+    1. Virtual base classes are always created before non-virtual base classes
+    2. **Note for example**: *Scanner* and *Printer* constructors still have calls to the *PoweredDevice* constructor.
+When creating an instance of *Copier*, these constructor calls are simply ignored because *Copier* is responsible for creating the *PoweredDevice*.
+However, if we were to create an instance of *Scanner* or *Printer*, those constructor calls would be used, and normal inheritance rules apply.
+    3. If a class inherits one or more classes that have virtual parents, the most derived class is responsible for constructing the virtual base class.
+This is true even in a single inheritance case.
+    4. All classes inheriting a virtual base class will have a virtual table, even if they would normally not have one otherwise, and thus be larger by a pointer
+    5. **Another note for example**: Because *Scanner* and *Printer* derive virtually from *PoweredDevice*, *Copier* will only be one PoweredDevice subobject.
+Scanner and Printer both need to know how to find that single PoweredDevice subobject, so they can access its members (because after all, they are derived from it).
+This is typically done through some virtual table magic (which essentially stores the offset from each subclass to the PoweredDevice subobject)